-I’m encouraged by recent sobriety trends and the number of people who are ditching alcohol for good.
+I’m encouraged by recent sobriety trends and the number of people ditching alcohol for good.
 It is good for the health of our respective societies and countries and for the people who are still ashamed or scared to reach out for help.

 More researchers and medical professionals are challenging the idea that a little alcohol daily is good for us.
 As we learn more, we continue to push back on the idea that alcohol is required to have fun or belong.